+Appendix

-Appendix.
-What the panel did.
-The panel began by consulting the pertinent literature; officers of organizations represented in the Council of Scientific Society Presidents or the Conference Board of Mathematical Sciences; and a sample of mathematicians drawn at random from the 1978-1979 Combined Membership List.
+The panel began by consulting the pertinent literature; officers of organizations represented in the Council of Scientific Society Presidents or the Conference Board of Mathematical Sciences, and a sample of mathematicians drawn at random from the 1978-1979 Combined Membership List.
 Summaries of the results may be obtained from the chairman of the panel.

-A general announcement and appeal for information and ideas also appeared in Notices of the American Mathematical Society, Change Magazine, The Mathematics Teacher, The Chronicle of Higher Education, The Two-Year College Mathematics Journal, SIAM News, and this MONTHLY.
+A general announcement and appeal for information and ideas also appeared in Notices of the American Mathematical Society, Change Magazine, The Mathematics Teacher, The Chronicle of Higher Education, The Two-Year College Mathematics Journal, SIAM News, and The American Mathematical Monthly.